Deep Log-Likelihood Ratio Quantization: Performance Results

 \subsection{Single Transmission Performance}

-The block error rate performance is simulated in a single transmission scenario.
+The packet error rate performance is simulated in a single transmission scenario.
 Since prior work on LLR quantization shows that a number of 4-5 bits usually retains most of the decoding performance \cite{mutual_inf_llr}, our architecture is capable of achieving a higher compression ratio as we target more densely packed constellations.

-For the reference quantization schemes we consider two alternatives:
+For the reference quantization scheme, we also perform saturation outside the $[-4, 4]$ interval, empirically determined to provide a good tradeoff.

-\begin{enumerate} \item A simple saturation and uniform quantization algorithm with low computational complexity.
-Empirically, we saturate LLR values outside the $[-4, 4]$ interval since it provides the best block error rate performance. \item The maximum mutual information quantizer from \cite{winkelbauer2015quantization}.
-This method is a data-driven approach able to derive the optimal quantization levels for each individual LLR in a high-order QAM scheme.
-We also use initial codebook values in the $[-3, 3]$ interval to further boost the performance of this method. \end{enumerate}

 We also simulate the performance of applying scalar quantization to the vector $(G, \tilde{r}_r, \tilde{r}_i)$ to highlight the very large error floor it creates when limiting the number of bits.
-In particular, we know that $G$ has a Rayleigh distribution for our channel model, thus we apply the optimal scalar quantizer in \cite{rayleigh_old_q} for it. \figurename{ \ref{fig_plain_ldpc}} shows the performance results obtained.
-Comparing at $10^{-2}$ block error rate, we notice there is a performance loss of 0.15 dB incurred by the autoencoder in full precision.
-Since submitting this work, we have been successful in covering this performance gap through different considerations.
-A preprint of our work is available at \cite{DBLP:journals/corr/abs-1906-07849}.
+In particular, we know that $G$ has a Rayleigh distribution for our channel model, thus we apply the optimal scalar quantizer in \cite{rayleigh_old_q} for it.

+\figurename{ \ref{fig_plain_ldpc}} shows the performance results obtained.
+Comparing at $10^{-2}$ block error rate, we notice there is a performance loss of 0.15 dB incurred by the autoencoder even without any quantization of the latent representation.
+This represents a fundamental tradeoff between robustness to quantization and reconstruction precision.

-Using the data in \figurename{ \ref{fig_z3_hist}}, the mean and variance of $z_3$ are estimated to be approximately $0$ and $0.158$, respectively.
+Using the data in \figurename{ \ref{fig_z3_hist}}, the mean and variance of $z_3$ are estimated to be approximately 0 and 0.158, respectively.
 Coupled with the injected noise power of $\sigma_t^2 = 10^{-6}$, the effective SNR in the latent space is approximately 52 dB.
-This appears large compared to the actual noise introduced by quantizing to 3-5 bits, since it corresponds to an effective resolution of 8 bits, but we find that, if $\sigma_t$ is further increased, the autoencoder does not converge to a solution with low reconstruction error, since too much noise is added to the latent representation. \figurename{ \ref{fig_plain_ldpc}} shows that quantization of the latent representation and subsequent reconstruction retains the performance of the reference schemes achieving a compression factor of up to $2.7$ times compared to the simple scalar quantization method and being competitive with the state-of-the-art methods.
+This appears large compared to the actual noise introduced by quantizing to 3-5 bits, since it corresponds to an effective resolution of 8 bits, but we find that, if $\sigma_t$ is further increased, the autoencoder does not converge to a solution with low reconstruction error, since too much noise is added to the latent representation.